 In my opinion, there is no disputing how important disability insurance is.
-All you need to do is look up on www.gofundme.com the pain people and families are experiencing.
+Just get on www.gofundme.com to see the pain many people and families are experiencing.
 The solution to many of these situations, simply, would have been a comprehensive, affordable disability insurance policy.
 Their lives could have been so much better.
-If you need disability insurance, you need to know about disability insurance underwriting first.
-Lately, we have received phone calls from many people, interested in disability insurance, but unaware of how their background and health affects their chances of a policy.
-The internet has too many misunderstandings.
-In this article, we discuss the important aspects of disability insurance underwriting.
-We will inform, clarify, and set expectations.
+However, if you need disability insurance, you need to know about disability insurance underwriting first.
+Knowing how underwriting works is the first step to obtaining a disability insurance policy.

 What Is Underwriting?

-(1) your health history
+- health history

-(6) your “fun” activities
+- “fun” activities

-(7) and really, anything else he or she deems material to a decision
+- and really, anything else he or she deems material to a decision

 (1) your income